DataDog/dd-sdk-android/docs/TROUBLESHOOTING.md

 ### Logs/Traces are not appearing in your dashboard.

-Make sure that you initialized the SDK using a valid [Client Token](https://docs.datadoghq.com/account_management/api-app-keys/#client-tokens).
+Initialize the SDK using a valid [Client Token](https://docs.datadoghq.com/account_management/api-app-keys/#client-tokens).
 Otherwise, if the library's logs are enabled, you should see the following message in the Logcat :

 > Unable to send batch because your token is invalid.
 Make sure that the provided token still exists.